zuluana/homeward-sdk/README.md

 The user is then prompted with instructions for saving the link to the home screen.

-Currently, the saved icon design is a solid backgroud color with a single letter above (See (Roadamap)[#Roadmap] for extensibility plans).
+Currently, the saved icon design is a solid backgroud color with a single letter above (See [Roadamap](#Roadmap) for extensibility plans).

 ### Example